Language: EN

 In Python, dunder methods (short for “double underscore”) are those whose names begin and end with two underscores (__).

-These methods are not called directly; instead, they are automatically invoked by the Python interpreter in various situations, such as arithmetic operations, sequence manipulation, and context management.
+These methods are not called directly, but are automatically invoked by the Python interpreter in various situations (such as arithmetic operations, sequence manipulation, and context management).

 Some of the most common dunder methods are: